|

 in paperback (from Fawcett) throughout the early 1990s.
 In general, however,

 his westerns were mostly standalone efforts.
+As a quick personal aside,

 I also believe that he wrote the Hale western Marshal Carney’s Riddle,